WrittenGames/OpenIdUserBundle/README.md

 WGOpenIdUserBundle
 ==================

+The fantastic FOSUserBundle.

+The convenient FpOpenIdBundle.

+The amazing Doctrine ORM.

+Bam!
+Smashed together, stir fried for a bit, then left to rest on a Symfony 2.1 project.
+Quick, painless, no bother at all - if the setup is what you feel like.

+If you want this bundle to be a bit more flexible, I'm accepting Pull Requests as of now...

 The WGOpenIdUserBundle combines the FOSUserBundle with the FpOpenIdBundle.
 It can be pretty much dropped in and made work without much configuration.

-It provides 3rd party authentication via OpenID, and uses the user and group management provided by the FOSUserBundle.
+It provides 3rd party authentication via OpenID, offers a user entity with ID, username, email address, enabled, locked, lastLogin, createdAt and roles fields, and ties into the group feature of the FOSUserBundle.

 As of now the bundle is limited to using Doctrine ORM for storage.